Zilliqa/apidocs/source/index.html.md

 }
 ```

-Returns the list of smart contracts created by an User's account address.
+Returns the list of smart contract addresses created by an User's account address and their latest states.

 ### HTTP Request